Editors note: I have no affiliation with any outgoing links and therefore, cannot offer any discounts, sorry fellas.

 I’m also going on a road trip for the next week with my wife and son.
 All this and more means my schedule has gone a bit out the window.
 As a result some of my regular habits and routines have gone the wayside a bit too.

 I haven’t been flossing every day.
 I only just got a good head start on the next Crusades post a couple days ago (over a month since I published the last one).
 I have been sleeping in a lot, which of course means I haven’t been getting as much work done as I would like.
 I haven’t done a legit workout in over a month; the list goes on.

-Throw a gastro bug in the mix somewhere and it’s easy to feel like you’re not keeping your head above water.
+Throw a gastro bug in the mix somewhere and it’s easy to feel like this little guy:

 This is usually a good opportunity to let the excuses roll in.

 ‘Oh I’m just being too hard on myself’

 ‘my expectations are too high’